0-5788719150923125/vtx/examples/training/README.md

         - test
 ```

 There are many, many other settings to work with.
-We encourage you to look at the (incomplete) [documentation here](https://studio.src.eco/nail/vtx), or to explore the source code in the [training harness](https://github.com/0-5788719150923125/vtx/blob/main/src/harness.py#L492).
+We encourage you to look at the (incomplete) [documentation here](https://studio.src.eco/nail/vtx), or to explore the source code in our [training harness](https://github.com/0-5788719150923125/vtx/blob/main/src/harness.py#L492).

 Be aware: "batch_size", "block_size", and the size of your model (GPT-Neo 125M has 125M parameters) has a huge impact on training speed, and VRAM consumption.
 If training crashes, it's likely that you've run out of VRAM.
 Reduce these three settings to see if that helps.